Programs

 Mortgage insurance is required on an FHA loan to protect the government and the lender against losses.
 FHA loans enable higher accessibility to home ownership by lowering credit and financial requirements.
 As a result, lenders face a higher risk.
 Mortgage insurance helps to mitigate that risk.

-Yes.
+Yes, they can.
 HUD and the FHA allow borrowers to use gifts and assistance programs to get the funds needed for their down payment.
 However, the gift must be from an eligible person who does not have a financial interest in the transaction (i.e., family, a friend, employer, etc.).
 The seller, builder, or real estate agent would not be an eligible gift giver.
 Further, the gift must be given without any expectation of repayment.

 Can FHA loans be refinanced?